 How long do I cook pork chops?

-This will all depend on the temperature of your smoker and the thickness of the meat.
+This will all depend on the temperature of your smoker and the thickness of the chops.
 The thicker the pork chops the longer it will take, that is why it is key to monitor the internal temps of the meat.
 I like to cook my pork to 145°F. This ensures it is safe to eat while still having tenderness and a delicious taste.
 Any higher than that, it starts to dry out.

 What wood pellets or wood chips work best for smoking pork?